TkRsln/MelanomaCnn/README.md

 # MelanomaCnn

 Main goal of the project is: Detecting melanoma with CNN architecture.
-(Range: 1-0)
+(Output Range: 1-0)

 ## 10th Epoch Results:
 10th epoch is the best result, with LearningRate=0.001